• Messages

 Use the tunnel in an agent

 The picker only shows tunnels with at least one active certificate.
-A tunnel that still shows Needs certificate in the MCP tunnels list will not appear in the dropdown; register a CA certificate first.
+A tunnel that still shows Needs certificate in the MCP tunnels list does not appear in the dropdown; register a CA certificate first.
 The picker is also workspace-scoped: it lists tunnels in the same workspace as the session, not other workspaces.

 1. 1